EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 }
 ```

-`services` contains all the objects (known as "services") that are available in the app for dependency injection.
+`services` contains all the objects (known as "services") that are available in the app for Dependency Injection.
 So here, we're adding our newly created `DbContext` to it, specifying that it will connect to a PostgreSQL database (via the `options.UseNpgsql` call), and that it will use a connection string named `VehicleQuotesContext` from the app's default configuration file.
 So let's add the connection string then.
 To do so, change the `appsettings.json` like so:

 > `UseNpgsql` is an extension method made available to us by the `Npgsql.EntityFrameworkCore.PostgreSQL` package that we installed in the previous step.